ReinhartLab/WenWen/DMSS/Ana_dms/ReadMe_DMS_wen.txt

 dmss03: pretty clean, but still some more trials that need to be rejected, but there is no room / may need to discard this sn
-2022-11-19-wen: postICA rechecked, clean set generated
+2022-11-19-wen: postICA rechecked, clean set generated, checkData zthresh = 12 (while others were 8)

 dmss06: clean, but with a strange heartbeat-like rhythm, caught by component 2 / component 2 was characterized as 85% brain / a boat-load of trials left